jmcuneo/a1-gettingstarted-a25/README.md

 *** Used w3schools to understand event listeners here

 Completed HTML tags:
-- Added a header
+- Added a HEADER
-- Added a footer
+- Added a FOOTER
 --> For these I added a gradient to make them distinct from the rest of the content
+- Added a LinkedIn LINK in the header
+- Replaced the list for the experiences section with a TABLE to streamline content
+- Added an IMAGE of the WPI logo in the footer